helium/HIP/0019-third-party-manufacturers/palmcroft.md

 This initial system is designed to be put on buildings or existing infrastructure.
 This system is designed to be extremely weatherproof, able to broadcast signals far, and help businesses and municipalities receive sizable blockchain income.
 This system comes with full hardware support for up to one year and software assistance for 5 years including OTA updates.
-This system will be completed with 8dBi antennas, setup instructions, and a company referral for installation.
+This system will be completed with a 5.8dbi antenna, setup instructions, and a company referral for installation.
 See product below.

 **Specs**: